ZlatinaM/AppiumProject/README.md

-The framework is built on Appium/Java/TestNG.
+The framework is built with Appium/Java/TestNG.
 The Page Object Model design pattern is used toghether with Page factory for initialization of the web elements.
 POM is enhanced with Fluent Page Object Model in which there is a chaning between the methods of a given page.
 The common actions are located in a separate class and that class is extended by the page classes.
 There is a property file that allows some commonly used variables to be easily maintained.
 TestNG is the test framework.
 The testng.xml file is the runner file.